dekoning-lab/wfes/readme.md

 * the conditional mean time to fixation or extinction;
 * the mean sojourn times in each frequency class;
 * the mean number of copies of an allele on its way to extinction (the "window of opportunity" for secondary mutations in our stochastic tunnelling codon models; in prep.);
-* the exact expected age of an allele (optional, if an observed frequency is provided, `-x`; DeSanctis and de Koning, 2016);
+* the exact expected age of an allele (optional, if an observed frequency is provided, `-x`; de Sanctis and de Koning, 2016);
 * the expected rate of phylogenetic substitution accounting for fast recurrent mutation (in prep.).

 ### Model variations

 Several variations of the general Wright-Fisher model are supported by default that incorporate two-way mutation, selection, and dominance.
 These include the standard model of fecundity selection (diploid) `-m 0`, an alternative viability selection model (diploid) `-m 1`, and a haploid model accounting for mutation and selection `-m 2`.

-*Please cite:* **Kryukov I, DeSanctis B, and APJ de Koning (2016).
+*Please cite:* **Kryukov I, de Sanctis B, and APJ de Koning (2016).
 Efficient techniques for direct analysis of discrete-time population genetic models.
 Submitted.
 (BioArXiv link to be added.)**

 ---
 ## Building